 Standing instructions may or may not be offered by the account servicer.
 It must be agreed at SLA level.

-A standing instruction always overrides an MT 564 notified default option if they are different.
+A standing instruction always overrides the default option reported in the notification message, if they are different.

 In elective corporate action events, instructions will be processed with the following order of precedence :